Master (MS) in Nursing

 If you have a felony or child abuse conviction

 Students who have a felony or child abuse conviction are advised that their prior criminal history may impede their ability to complete the requirements of the Decker School of Nursing and/or to meet licensure requirements for nursing or advanced-practice licensure.
 If you have concerns about this, you are advised to contact the Decker Division of Advising and Academic Excellence, the graduate nursing program director or the Decker College Dean's Office.
-You are required to report felony convictions while enrolled in the Decker School of Nursing as it may change your progression and ability to be placed in a clinical agency.
-To learn if felony/child abuse convictions will negatively impact your ability for licensure, check with the State Board of Nursing in the state in which you plan to practice.
+You must report felony convictions while enrolled in the Decker School of Nursing as it may change your progression and ability to be placed in a clinical agency.
+To learn if felony/child abuse convictions will negatively impact your ability for licensure, check with the State Board of Nursing in the state where you plan to practice.

 Request More Information